outscale/simugreen/README.md

 │   ├── input - folder with commands to run
 │   │   ├── prime.json
 │   │   └── store_prices.json
-│   ├── metrics - empty folder used by start.sh
-│   ├── output -  empty folder used by start.sh
 │   ├── process.py - script used by start.sh
 │   ├── start.sh - main script to run the evaluation
-│   ├── totals -  empty folder used by start.sh
 │   └── wait_termination.py - script used by start.sh
 ├── ms1 - installation of the microservice 1 in VM
 │   ├── init.sh - script to run b yTerraform in VM after its creation to install the ms1